Claim: Thieves are using camera cell phones to capture credit card information.

 a Web-based fashion magazine used video phones to beam photos from Paris fashion shows, producing almost-live coverage of the catwalks and scooping the competition.
 Pictures were sent directly to the Web.

 We first saw the warning against camera cell phone enabled identify thieves in January 2004.
-Although we've yet to stumble across reports of actual incidents of theft of credit card information by this method, the warning implicit to the e-mail is valid — the ill-intentioned could indeed photograph the face of your credit card with such devices.
+Although we’ve yet to stumble across reports of actual incidents of theft of credit card information by this method, the warning implicit to the

-At this time, most of the units on the market don't take very good pictures, possibly not nearly high enough quality to capture what is, after all, fairly small raised print on fairly small items.
-Video phone pictures aren't high-resolution, and most camera phones can't autofocus, lack onboard flash, and rely on long exposures — all limitations that conspire to make them unsuitable for data mining over someone's shoulder.
+At this time, most of the units on the market don’t take very good pictures, possibly not nearly high enough quality to capture what is, after all, fairly small raised print on fairly small items.
+Video phone pictures aren’t high-resolution, and most camera phones can’t autofocus, lack onboard flash, and rely on long exposures — all limitations that conspire to make them unsuitable for data mining over someone’s shoulder.
 However, what they (at this time) lack in clarity of image, they make up for in distance their captures can be transmitted.
-Unlike the cameras found secreted at ATMs, which could send their images to receivers no farther than about 200 meters away, video phones can relay what they see to the other side of the world.
-They are, after all, telephones.
+Unlike the cameras found secreted at ATMs, which could send their images to receivers no farther than about

 Although at this time the phones’ limitations might appear to rule out the risk of your VISA or Mastercard details being harvested by camera phone-wielding thieves, the danger should not be discounted.
 The more expensive of these instruments take better photos, meaning they could pick off minute detail that lesser phones couldn’t, so every video phone should not be judged safe to flash your plastic to.
 Moreover, the technology is improving, which makes it a good bet the next generation of camera phones will transmit sharper, clearer images.

 In February 2005, a retail fraud investigator for one of the larger chain stores told us that while he is still unable to capture a useable image of a credit card from even the newer camera phones, he has been able to grab readable images of all account and routing info from the personal checks customers have produced at the checkout.
-Check writers, he says, have a tendency to "lay out" their check books on the writing counter at the registers and keep them stationary enough to obtain a clear image of all the personal information printed on the check.
-He has also tested this theory with camera-equipped palm tops and has found that with the adjustable resolution he has been able to get a pretty clear picture, with zoom, from a reasonable distance away (3-5 feet).
-So at this point in time, while your credit card might still be secure, your personal check might not be.
+Check writers, he says, have a tendency to “lay out” their check books on the writing counter at the registers and keep them stationary enough to obtain a clear image of all the personal information printed on the check.
+He has also tested this theory with camera-equipped palm tops and has found that with the adjustable resolution he has been able to get a pretty clear picture, with zoom, from a reasonable distance away

 As for camera phones themselves, whatever their limitations or potential for misuse, unless legislated out of existence, they are likely to become the next “must have” item.
 We do so love our toys, after all.